SimonSchroeder/QMake2Fastbuild/README.md

 1. You're done.

 ## What you need
 We'll shortly explain what you need in order to be able to use the set of tools in this repository.
-Throughout this explanation and also in the provided files we assume that the project is call `MyProject`.
+Throughout this explanation and also in the provided files we assume that the project is called `MyProject`.
 This is something you should replace everywhere.

 Initially, we assume the following folder structure:
 ```bash